AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 And now it will be showing in a window inside Lumen and receive events!
 Due to how `templates` work, we do not have to change anything inside Lumen, it can display any type of custom engine any end user decides to create.  `Application::get()` is a static function that gives us a pointer to the singleton of `Application`, so this can be called from anywhere inside Lumen.

+## Creating A GUI

+This section is going to describe how to create GUIs inside Lumen.